meilisearch/engine-team/resources/meilisearch-release.md

 1. Copy/paste this TODO steps on your side
 <details>
 <summary>Release todo</summary>
+- [ ] Manually test `--experimental-dumpless-upgrade` on a DB of the previous Meilisearch minor version (e.g. v1.13 for the v1.14 release).
 - [ ] If doing a patch release, inform people about the coming release (and the reason of the patch) on #ms-release</br>
+- [ ] If doing a patch release, manually test `--experimental-dumpless-upgrade` on a DB of the previous Meilisearch patch version (e.g. v1.13.1 for the v1.13.2 release).
 - [ ] Launch the release on the GitHub interface</br>
 - [ ] Check binaries and Docker images are ready: check the assets are attached to the release + run the Docker image on your machine to ensure it starts correctly (at least)</br>
 - [ ] Check the <a href="https://github.com/Homebrew/homebrew-core/pulls">Homebrew PR</a> has been created.</br>